gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/building-a-new-site-wordpress-and-gatsby.md

 Save these changes and look at `http://localhost:8000` to see your new homepage with a list of sorted blog posts!

-## Create pages for each blog post and link to them
+## Creating pages for each blog post and linking to them

 An index page with a post title and excerpt is great, but you should also build pages out for each of the blog posts, and link to them from your `index.js` file.